BristechSRM/infrastructure/concourse/resources/ecsNotify/README.md

 ## Cloud Formation Cluster

-Can be used with a cloud formation stack with the following configuation
+Can be used with a cloud formation stack with the following configuration
 ```
 - name: cluster
   type: ecs